 Nike’s closest competitor, Adidas, also divested itself of its golf equipment business recently by selling TaylorMade Golf to a private equity firm.

 At that time TaylorMade was owned by a ski boot company and was limping along with an ugly, bubble-shafted driver.
-Callaway had stolen the lead on the strength of the Big Bertha, so Adidas brought a new management team who decided to shake things up dramatically at TaylorMade.
+Callaway had stolen the lead on the strength of the Big Bertha, so Adidas brought in a new management team who decided to shake things up dramatically at TaylorMade.

 Their disruptive new marketing strategy was operationally-based… Faster turnaround from one product launch to the next.
 (If you’re going to compete in a market of me-too products, might as well turn them around faster than anyone else.)